telerik/xaml-docs/controls/radchartview/axes/axis-smart-labels.md

 ![radchartview-features-axis-smart-labels](images/radchartview-features-axis-smart-labels-01.png)

-## Enable Step Recalculation on Zoom
+## Disable the Step Recalculation on Zoom

 The chart axis major step is automatically recalculated on zoom.
 To disable this, set the __IsStepRecalculationOnZoomEnabled__ property of the axis to __False__.